mariuszmspace/my-links/README.md

 * [awk Tutorial](http://www.grymoire.com/Unix/Awk.html) - Easy to understand awk tutorial -- `tutorial`
 * [Awesome dotfiles](https://github.com/webpro/awesome-dotfiles) - All kinds of . files -- `collection`
 * [autojump](https://github.com/joelthelion/autojump) - Small database of directories that you visited in the past, used to quickly navigate complex directory structures -- `Python`
+* [autoenv](https://github.com/inishchith/autoenv) - Autoruns a .env file in a directory when you cd into the directory -- `Python`
 * [Awesome Shell](https://github.com/alebcay/awesome-shell) - Massive collection of shell tools -- `collection`
 * [Babun](https://babun.github.io/) - Pre-configured Cygwin with many more features and a better design -- `various lang`
 * [Bash-it](https://github.com/Bash-it/bash-it) - bash version of the oh-my-zsh shell environment -- `various lang`